 - Traditions that emerge from West Asia and the Mediterranean world (e.g., Christianity, Judaism, Islam).

 - Traditions that emerge from South and East Asis (e.g., Buddhism, Hinduism, Daoism)

 No later than the end of spring registration in the junior year, the concentrator will determine how he or she will complete a capstone project for the requirement - either by selecting a capstone course, or by undertaking an honors thesis.
 A capstone course will be selected in consultation with the concentration advisor and other faculty as appropriate.
-Within the frame of this capstone course and through work completed for the course, the concentrator will address the theoretical and interpretive issues of his or her particular focus in the Religious Studies concentration.
+Within the frame of this capstone course and through work completed for the course, the concentrator will address the theoretical and interpretive issues of his or her particular focus in the religious studies concentration.

 A thesis is an opportunity for students to conduct extended independent research under the guidance of faculty.
 If a student chooses to write an honors thesis, in addition to completing the typical eight concentration courses (in addition to RELS 1000), the student will enroll in RELS 1999 during both semesters of the senior year.
 Whether or not a student receives honors, RELS 1999 will serve as the student's capstone course.
-To be eligible to write a thesis, a student must have earned a grade point average of greater than 3.5 (A=4, B=3, C=2) on courses that count toward the concentration.
-Additionally, to be eligible for honors, concentrators can elect to take no more than two of the concentration courses with the "S/NC" option, after declaring an RS concentration.
-(If a student is philosophically committed to taking the majority of her or his courses as Brown as "S/NC," that student may petition the Department to waive the "S/NC" limit.)
+To be eligible to write a thesis, a student must have eanred a grade point average of greater than 3.5 (A=4, B=3, C=2) on courses that count toward the concentration.
+Additionally, to be eligible for honors, concentrators take no more than two of the concentration courses with the "S/NC" option, after declaring a Religious Studies concentration.
+(Note: if a student is philosophically committed to taking the majority of her or his courses at Brown as "S/NC," that student may petition the Department to waive the "S/NC" limit.)
 Writing the thesis is a necessary, but not sufficient, condition for receiving Honors.
-In order to receive Honors, the student's thesis must earn an A from its readers, and the student must have earned a grade point average of greater than 3.5 in the concentration (as well as satisfy all the other concentration requirements).
+In order to receive Honors, the student's thesis must earn an A from its readers, and the student must have earned a grade point average of greater than 3.5 in the concentration and satisfied all other concetration requirements.